laineus/phavuer/README.md

 If you want to use another GameObjects, plase make an issue or MR.
 Also you can make base components just in your project. ([refer](https://github.com/laineus/phavuer/tree/master/src/components))

+# API (for contributers)

+## `initGameObject(gameObject, props, context)`

+This method gives following features to the given gameObject:

+- Having reactivity for given props such as `x` or `y` ([see all](https://github.com/laineus/phavuer/tree/master/src/setters.js))
+- Appended to the parent Container automatically if it exists
+- Appended to the Scene automatically if parent Container not exists
+- Destroyedautomatically when the component is unmounted
+- Able to set interactive events such as `@pointerup`
+- Able to set an event for on create `@create`
+- Able to set an event for its preUpdate with `@update`

+Parameters:

+- `gameObject`: Phaser 3 GameObject instance
+- `props`: Vue 3 props
+- `context`: Vue 3 context

+It is used to define Base Components. ([like this](https://github.com/laineus/phavuer/tree/master/src/components/Sprite.js))

+If you just want to use your component in your another component, you don't need this method.
+For such a case, you just need to relay props to default components.